thlorenz/doctoc-web/README.md

 ## Install

-There is no need to install anything, in order to use it just go to above mentioned web application.
+There is no need to install anything.
+In order to use it just go to above mentioned web application.

 But if you are so inclined and want to play with it:

     git clone https://github.com/thlorenz/doc-toc-web